The Use and Abuse of Titles in the Arts

 Feel free to disagree and tell me why I'm an upstart.
 Leave a comment on any social media platform, and I'll attempt to defend my position.
 Without being defensive ... if you know what I mean.

-And watch out for the new Udemy course on the Tai Chi Form out, in less than 2 weeks!
+And watch out for the new Udemy course on the Tai Chi Form.
 If you've done my Complete Immortal course, then you'll qualify for a free code.
 Otherwise it’ll sell at some ridiculously cheap price that only other monopolistic companies like Udemy and Amazon can get away with.

 But what can you do in these days of digital globalisation